 - Shores of Hazeron has ancient ringworlds which can be colonized.
 The ringworlds are almost exactly like those from the Ring World novel, with mountains flanking the inner walls, and with shadow squares creating day/night cycles on the surface.

 - In the X-Universe series, both Argon and Teladi trading stations and shipyards have large centrifuge sections to generate gravity for its occupants and workers.
 In Xtended Terran Conflict, all Teladi space stations have a rotating centrifuge at their core, along with several new ships having small centrifuges.
+In X Rebirth, Teladi capital ship freighters have a centrifuge section, and their sole space station is a colossal dozen-kilometer wide Ringworld Planet-esque space station; habitats run along the rim of the wheel, while the core of the station has docking and manufacturing centers.

 - In the expansions of Galactic Civilizations 2 the limitations of centrifugal force are discussed in the description for the "Artificial Gravity" tech.
 Apparently during the stargate era a Drengin troop transport once had an arm motor jam and toss thousands of troops out into space.
 A number of the default human ship designs have rotating sections, in particular the colony ship.